curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 “I'm not a child."
 Dan replied, "And how do you know what this feels like?
 You're like, half my age.
 How can you possibly teach me about what to believe or not believe.
 You don't have the life experience.”

-She was used to patients questioning her authority, especially when hearing things that were incompatible with their beliefs - which was often.
-She replied, “Medical doctors know more about your body than you do, even though they don't know exactly how it feels to have your body.
+She was used to patients questioning her authority, especially when hearing things that were incompatible with their beliefs, which was often.
+She gave her canned response, “Medical doctors know more about your body than you do, even though they don't know exactly how it feels to have your body.
 I'm a belief-gardener.
 I know all the beliefs you can grow, all the experiential data that seeds them, and all their symptomatic purposes and behaviours.
-And yes, I don’t know exactly what it feels like to be you, but I have what’s needed to help you with your damaged beliefs."
+And yes, I don’t know exactly what it feels like to be you, but I have what’s needed to help you with your damaged ecosystem of beliefs."

 She changed her tone to be supportive again,
 "It's ok Dan.
 Look, you came here.
 Let's get on with why you're here.
 It's time to change you to be the way you want to be.
 Right now is a special time.
 Your beliefs are going to change and grow, and you'll be able to see them: the old ones and the silhouette of the new ones.
 Very quickly, though, you'll forget.
 You will forget what it feels like to believe your old ones.
 You will forget that you have any beliefs at all.
 So if you want to remember, store those thoughts and feelings outside of your brain, because it's designed to forget those things - it wouldn't work properly otherwise.
 We're going to grow a beautiful garden of beliefs inside of you."
 [french vs English schools of gardening]

 Dan became a bit calmer, still had some fight left.
 He said, "I think you're going to have to change something other than my beliefs.
-I don't see how this one can be false.
 Nothing matters.
+I don't see how that can be false.
 Maybe you can wash my brain and make me forget the past day.
 That could work."

 She started,
-"A helpful way to think about beliefs is that every belief is part-false.
-But each belief has different consequences of being part-false.
-Science calculates the cost of the false part of beliefs.
-Science is a data-driven risk management system for beliefs - a rather optimal tool for survival.
-Today, you acquired some beliefs, and you haven't applied much science to them, yet.
-Mainstream spiritual belief systems are established on low-consequence, untouched-by-science beliefs for their day-and-age, but those beliefs can become higher-consequence and explored-by-science over time.
-Especially as large structures of stories and corollaries are built on top a handful of innocent beliefs.
-Those beliefs start off filling in the gaps of data and understanding of their day-and-age.
-And they go on to conflict with the future reality they weren’t designed for.
-Most spiritual beliefs remain low-consequence, but a crack in the foundation can ruin the spiritual belief system.
-And a crack can be fixed by adding a new belief or removing an outdated one, followed by an expensive corollary refactor.
-And, of course, everything I just said is part-false too, but the consequences of the false parts are low right now."
-[change or delete]

-"I'm not a spiritual person."
+"All your beliefs are part-false, even that one.
+Each belief has different consequences of being part-false, and we have data-driven risk management systems for all that.
+But you don’t need science to see, ‘it really really matters that nothing really matters’ is an absurd belief to have.”

+"You just don’t get it."
 Dan grumbled.

 She started,
-"That's ok - we can change that if you'd like.
+"That's ok - we can change that belief too if you'd like.
 Caramel tells me you've been here three times before, so you know you can have any belief you want.
-If you can't think of any, I can find one that's compatible with your remaining core beliefs that you can't see.
+If you can't think of any, I can find some that's compatible with your remaining core beliefs that you can't see.
 But that will make you believe in me a little, so it's better if you pick yourself.
 It's time to plant your beliefs.
 So Dan, what do you want to believe in?”

 Dan thought about the people who had changed his life.
 He saw now that they were all aimless.
 There was one person, though...